 Unfortunately, sometimes you will be responsible for leading the project in the pre-selected methodology.
 In that case, knowing that methodology is a must, not a should.
 So I advise you are ready beforehand, instead of panicking last-minute.

 💡 Read more: Why do you need Project Managers in Agile?

 IT Project Manager skills – NICE TO HAVE:

 - Be familiar with your technology stack

 Clients always prefer to speak with someone that has the technical knowledge and is able to explain difficult stuff to them.
-So get some lessons, they will definitely help you to get along with customers, look professional and gain their respect.
+Ask project managers anywhere, and they will tell you to get some tech lessons.
+They will definitely help you to get along with customers, look professional and gain their respect.
+Project management level up!

 - Learn about the high-level architecture